Teen and Young Adult Life Coaching

 - Things to work on in between meetings

 This is tough to be definitive with, as everyone has different goals and needs.
 The initial commitment is for 10 sessions, as it takes time to build a relationship, set goals, and get to work.
 Some find that is sufficient, and then schedule tune-ups as needed.
-Most engage coaching for a longer period of time, with the average being three to six months.
+Most engage in coaching for a longer period of time, with the average being three to six months.

-Is teen life coaching like teen therapy?
+Is coaching like therapy?

 Many coaches go to great lengths to warn that coaching is not therapy.
 While that is certainly true, there are many similarities, as well as some differences: